Illinois Compassionate Quarterly – Spring 2021

 Spotlight: Sarah and Amanda Breeden

-Sarah & Amanda Breeden
+Amanda and Sarah Breeden

 Sarah Breeden and Amanda Breeden are a mother-daughter team.
 Amanda is a recent college graduate with an interest in LGBTQIA+ issues and social work.
 Sarah currently volunteers for numerous societal causes.
+Amanda recently produced a short documentary about her grandfather, Grant McGuire, regarding his life and his death using Oregon’s medical aid-in-dying law.

 1) In a few words, can you describe your father/grandfather?